shoaibhas/E-Commerce/README.md

-# this is my e-commerce project
+# this is my politician web app project
 #